San Pedro la Laguna

 While Matias earns his living from small tourist paintings, Mariano has specialized in large paintings.
 Mariano shamelessly borrows themes and figures from other artists, photographs, and his own paintings, which he often puts together in new ways, creating paintings which number among the most beautiful of the Tz’utuhil Maya painters.
 Like a collage artist, Mariano creates his paintings out of parts he draws from sources old and new, except that he paints his collage pieces rather than cutting them out of magazines.
 In the end he creates a seamless whole.
 For the most part, Mariano’s clients request the themes which he paints, and he always has requests lined up for months in advance.
 Like Matias, Mariano built a large house from his earnings from painting, and has even sent his daughter to the United States to study, at a time when many Maya families still cannot afford to let their children finish high school.
 Concerned about his legacy, every couple of years he tackles an important theme, but for the most part he continues repeating new versions of his three favorite themes—picking coffee, picking cotton, and the night market.

-While he was teaching his wife to paint, Mariano realized he could put her to work doing the background and repetitive work necessary to do the details of his own paintings.
+While he was teaching his wife to paint, Mariano put her to work doing the background and repetitive work necessary to do the details of his own paintings.
 Over the years he has expanded on this idea, and his students regularly help on the paintings he does.
 Mariano’s first student from San Juan la Laguna, Antonio Coche Mendoza and Antonio’s younger brother Julian, work regularly for him.
 Mariano developed his studio workshop producing paintings where he chooses the theme, decides on the composition, oversees all the work and puts on final touches, including his signature.
 In this manner with more than one artist working on each painting, Mariano can paint two or more large paintings a month rather than one every month or two.
 This only works because Mariano has personally trained all the artists in his studio workshop, and they are trained to paint exactly like he does.
-Vicenta Puzul de Gonzalez, for example, paints so much like her husband that I cannot tell who did the painting.
+Vicenta Puzul de González, for example, paints so much like her husband that it is virtually impossible to tell who did the painting.